Thierry Small

 Small became the youngest player in Everton's history in January 2021, aged 16 years and 176 days, but turned professional with Southampton shortly after turning 17.
-He joined Port Vale on loan at the start of the 2022–23 season and was loaned to Scottish Premiership club St Mirren in January 2023.
+He spent the 2022–23 season on loan at EFL League One side Port Vale and Scottish Premiership club St Mirren, returning to St Mirren on loan for the 2023–24 campaign.
+He joined Charlton Athletic permanently in February 2024 and helped the club to win the 2025 EFL League One play-offs.
+He left Charlton to join Preston North End at the end of the 2024–25 season.

+Early life

+Thierry Small was born in Solihull on 1 August 2004.
+He was named after Arsenal legend Thierry Henry.
+Small is of Jamaican, Kittitian, and Panamanian descent.
+He has a Panamanian grandfather.
+Small's uncle, Bryan Small, was a professional footballer who played for Aston Villa in the Premier League and other Football League clubs.

 Club career

 Everton

-Small spent time at West Bromwich Albion, before joining the academy at Everton at the age of 11.
+Small spent time at West Bromwich Albion before joining the academy at Everton at the age of 11.
 He made his first-team debut for Everton on 24 January 2021, coming on as a late substitute in a 3–0 FA Cup win over Sheffield Wednesday at Goodison Park.
 In doing so, he became the youngest player in Everton history at the age of 16 years and 176 days, breaking Jose Baxter's 2008 record by 15 days.
-However he feared not getting game-time under Carlo Ancelotti, with Lucas Digne and Niels Nkounkou ahead of him the first-team pecking order, and subsequently rejected the opportunity to turn professional at Everton at the age of 17 and instead became a free agent.
+However, he feared not getting game-time under Carlo Ancelotti, with Lucas Digne and Niels Nkounkou ahead of him in the first-team pecking order, and subsequently rejected the opportunity to turn professional at Everton at the age of 17 and instead became a free agent.
 Everton coach David Unsworth said that "we made him an unbelievable offer... but when a player doesn't want to be at your club, it's very difficult to try and keep him".

 Southampton

 On 24 August 2021, Small signed for Southampton on a three-year contract.
 Everton rejected Southampton's offer of £1.5 million compensation, leaving the case to be decided by a tribunal.
 Manager Ralph Hasenhüttl stated that "we have already signed a player this summer with good experience at left-back in Romain Perraud, and Thierry's arrival now gives us a very good balance and a strong additional option in that position".
 He scored for the under-21 team in their 4–0 victory at Crawley Town in the EFL Trophy on 9 November.
 He went on to be shortlisted for the November 2021 Premier League 2 Player of the Month award.
 He made his first-team debut for the club in the FA Cup on 5 February 2022, in a 2–1 win over Coventry City at St Mary's.
+On 1 February 2024, Small left the club following the mutual termination of his contract.